LiskArchive/lisk-core/docs/CONTRIBUTING.md

 way as everyone else.
 In other words, this document applies equally to all contributors.

-### `main` is unsafe for production use

-We will do our best to keep `main` in good shape, with tests passing at all times.
-But in order to move fast, we will make API changes that your application might not be compatible with.
-We will do our best to communicate these changes and always version appropriately so you can lock into a specific, stable version.

 ### Pull Requests

 In case you’ve never submitted a pull request (PR) via GitHub before, please